-Individuals with Down syndrome are becoming increasingly integrated into society and community organizations, such as school, health care systems, work forces, and social and recreational activities.
+Individuals with Down syndrome are becoming increasingly integrated into society and community organizations, such as schools, health care systems, work forces, and social and recreational activities.
 Individuals with Down syndrome possess varying degrees of cognitive delays, from very mild to severe.
 Most people with Down syndrome have cognitive delays that are mild to moderate.

 Due to advances in medical technology, individuals with Down syndrome are living longer than ever before.
 In 1910, children with Down syndrome were expected to survive to age nine.
 With the discovery of antibiotics, the average survival age increased to 19 or 20.
-Now, with recent advancements in clinical treatment, most particularly corrective heart surgeries, as many as 80% of adults with Down syndrome reach age 60, and many live even longer.
+Now, with recent advancements in clinical treatment, most particularly corrective heart surgeries, as many as 80% of adults with Down syndrome reach age 60, and many live even longer (Down syndrome, 2018).
 More and more Americans are interacting with individuals with Down syndrome, increasing the need for widespread public education and acceptance.

 Preferred Language Guide

 Use this language when referring to Down syndrome and people who have Down syndrome: